 - Coverage for Agents, Representatives, Planners who retire on or after January 1, 2011 and Officer, Management/Specialist or Support Staff retirees age 65 or over ends when you reach age 65.
-Coverage ends for your spouse or Companyrecognized Domestic Partner when you reach age 65 or when he or she reaches age 65, whichever occurs first. - Coverage for Agents, Representatives, Planners who retire on or after January 1, 2011 and Officer, Management/Specialist or Support Staff retirees under age 65, will end when you elect to discontinue payments, fail to make payments or when a payment is returned unpaid for insufficient funds (this is the same as discontinuing payment) or when your payment is not made timely (this means that the payment is not postmarked by the due date or before the end of the 30day grace period allowed for payment). - Coverage for a retiree or a dependent ends when he or she exhausts his or her individual medical maximum benefit. - Coverage for your dependent children ends when you die.
+Coverage ends for your spouse or Company-recognized Domestic Partner when you reach age 65 or when he or she reaches age 65, whichever occurs first. - Coverage for Agents, Representatives, Planners who retire on or after January 1, 2011 and Officer, Management/Specialist or Support Staff retirees under age 65, will end when you elect to discontinue payments, fail to make payments or when a payment is returned unpaid for insufficient funds (this is the same as discontinuing payment) or when your payment is not made timely (this means that the payment is not postmarked by the due date or before the end of the 30-day grace period allowed for payment). - Coverage for a retiree or a dependent ends when he or she exhausts his or her individual medical maximum benefit. - If you retire after November 1, 2012, neither you nor your spouse can have coverage after either of you turn 65. - Coverage for your dependent children ends when you die.
 However, your surviving spouse may keep Retiree Medical Benefit coverage for a period of time after your death.
 If your Company-recognized Domestic Partner is covered under the Retiree Medical Benefit at the time of your death, coverage will continue for the 90 days immediately following your death.
 At the end of the 90-day period, your Company-recognized Domestic Partner may elect Continuation of Coverage under COBRA for up to 36 months.
 The 90 days of coverage are included in the 36 months.
 Dependent children of your Company-recognized Domestic Partner are eligible for COBRA for up to 36 months but do not receive the 90 days of coverage immediately following your death. - Coverage for your dependent children ends when you reach age 65. - Coverage for a dependent ends if the dependent no longer meets the eligibility requirements.

 See "When Coverage Ends" in the Additional Rules section for more information.